 People love it when you give your secrets away, and sometimes, if you’re smart about it, they’ll reward you by buying the things you’re selling.

 When you open up your process and invite people in, you learn.
-I’ve learned so much from the folks who submit poems to the Newspaper Blackout site.
-I find a lot of things to steal, too.
-It benefits me as much as it does them.
+I’ve learned so much from the folks who submit poems to the

 So my advice: learn to code.
 Figure out how to make a website.
 Figure out blogging.
 Figure out Twitter and all that other stuff.
 Find people on the internet who love the same things as you and connect with them.
 Share things with them.